plchiulab/plchiulab_old_website/research.md

 title: Research
 ---

-Membrane protein act as a gate keeper or a diode in the cell membranes, which plays an important role in maintaining physiological processes in response to environmental changes.
+Membrane protein acts as a gate keeper or a diode in the cell membranes, which plays an important role in maintaining physiological processes in response to environmental changes.
 Our lab interests are the **structures and functions of membrane proteins**, particularly in the context of membrane bilayers.
 We are tackling the fundamental questions about:

 - How does membrane protein sense the environmental change and respond in a functional or structural change?